Cefazolin

 In short

 Cefazolin is prescribed as perioperative prophylaxis in pregnancy.
 Pregnancy increases cefazolin clearance and thereby may reduce adipose tissue exposure.
 Therefore, dose adjustments may be necessary to maintain effective antibiotic concentrations.
-Based on the weighing of benefits and risks, the working committee derived an appropriate dose adjustments.
+Based on the weighing of benefits and risks, the working committee proposed a similar dose in pregnant patients <80 kg than non-pregnant patients, but a higher dose in pregnant women > 80kg.
 Consult Lareb for the model-informed dosing recommendations.